 Site Access and Circulation.
-Kittelson will assess the site access, driveway and parking garage operations to determine the potential for vehicles to queue and affect operations of adjacent street traffic (e.g., on Ocean Avenue) with the proposed project and variants.
-If queueing concerns in the public right-of-way are identified as a result of the proposed project, Kittelson will work with the project team to develop queue abatement solutions.
+Kittelson will assess the site access, driveway and parking garage operations to determine the potential for vehicles to queue and affect operations of adjacent street traffic (e.g., on Ocean Avenue or Frida Kahlo Way) with the High Density scenario and High Density with Variant 3 scenario.
+If queueing concerns in the public right-of-way are identified, Kittelson will work with the project team to develop queue abatement solutions.
 Potential circulation issues or conflicts will be identified, including the potential for project-related traffic increases to create conflict with other vehicles, and if proposed streetscape modifications would cause sight distance concerns or other driving hazards.

 Vehicle Parking.
-For informational purposes, Kittelson will prepare a vehicle parking supply/code analysis for the proposed project and variants.
+For informational purposes, Kittelson will prepare a vehicle parking supply/code analysis for the High Density scenario and High Density with Variant 3 scenario.
 If available, the updated TIA Guidelines rates will be used to estimate parking demand generated by the proposed project.
 If a substantial parking deficit is identified, the secondary effects of vehicle circulation and traffic added to the surrounding roadway network in regards to impacts to people walking, bicycling, riding transit, and emergency vehicle access will be qualitatively assessed.
 This discussion will be included in the appendix.